The following requirement is for all Honors students, regardless of which year they entered UConn.

 “Honors Probation” is not listed on a student’s academic transcript.

 The minimum GPA required increases slightly at the end of each academic year as a student progresses through their undergraduate career.
-Depending on their academic level (based on entry/expected graduation date and not earned credits), Honors students must have earned the following GPAs by the end of the academic year:
+Depending on their academic level (based on entry to UConn and expected graduation date, but not earned credits), Honors students must have earned the following GPAs by the end of the academic year:

-- 3.150 GPA by the end of the SOPHOMORE year, and
+- 3.150 GPA by the end of the SOPHOMORE year (2 years remaining), and

 If you do not meet the minimum GPA requirement, you may be dismissed from the Honors Program.